 The Master of Science in Range Management prepares students with a bachelor’s degree in resource management or related disciplines to pursue advanced study of rangelands and range management.
-Graduate study in range management serves as the basis for a professional career in rangeland livestock production systems, grassland, savanna, wetland and/or shrubland ecology and management, native plants, rangeland rehabilitation, conservation easements, wildlife habitat, water quality issues, working landscapes, and rangeland economics and policy.
+Graduate study in range management serves as the basis for a professional career in rangeland livestock production systems; grassland, savanna, wetland and shrubland ecology and management; native plants; rangeland rehabilitation; conservation easements; wildlife habitat; water quality issues; working landscapes; and rangeland economics and policy.

 The graduate program in range management is administered by an interdepartmental group of faculty members from the Department of Environmental Science, Policy, and Management (ESPM) and related departments at UC Berkeley.

 Excellent laboratory and field facilities are available for student research.
-These include several experimental range properties and large wildland ranges easily accessible from Berkeley.
+These include several experimental range properties as well as large wildland ranges easily accessible from Berkeley.
 The faculty is actively engaged in both theoretical and practical research.

 Doctoral work in Range Management may be pursued as part of the PhD program in ESPM.